Altona Pier Redevelopment

 What is happening with the timber from the existing Pier?

-Parks Victoria will aim to recycle and reuse as much of the timber for reuse in the foreshore redevelopment project.
+Parks Victoria will aim to recycle and reuse as much of the timber, providing to Hobsons Bay City Council for use in the Altona foreshore redevelopment project.
 Timber will not be available for purchase by members of the public.

 What connection to the foreshore will the new Altona Pier have?